Decision Trees in Excel

-DTace is an add-in that allows you to create and analyze your decision tree in Excel.
+DTace is an add-in that allows you to create and analyze decision trees in Excel.
 You can develop a detailed plan, and understand the potential risks and opportunities of your situation.

 When used in conjunction with Simulation Master, you can replace discrete outcomes with a probability distribution and use Monte Carlo simulation to get a more complete risk profile.

 DTace features a simple form based user interface.
 It also allows for easy sharing since it resides within the Excel environment.